secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/tableau-developer-guide/index.md

 1. Right click on datasource to be replaced and select `Replace Data Source...`
 1. In the dialog box ensure that datasource to be replaced is selected as Current and select new datasource for the Replacement and select ok
-1. Check that the all of the fields swapped over to the new datasource, some may have a `!` next to them.
-Also any manual field aliases may need to be reapplied.
+1. Check that the all of the fields swapped over to the new datasource are working and not showing an error- some may have a `!` next to them and require replacing.
+Any manual field aliases may also need to be reapplied.
 1. Right click on the datasource to be replaced and select close (to reduce un-needed clutter).
 1. Publish the workbook.